 Chipola is respected among post secondary institutions in Florida because of the success of its students.
 Shown below are highlights of success on a variety of indicators.
-Similar results have been achieved by Chipola each year since the identification of the college's success factors and expected outcomes.
+Similar results have been achieved by Chipola each year since the identification of the college's expected outcomes.

 - Florida Bright Futures Scholars: State reports have ranked Chipola first in the percent of Florida's Bright Futures Scholarship recipients.
 During a recent year, over 19% of the total degree-seeking student population were on these prestigious scholarships; 43% of entering freshmen were Bright Futures Scholars.
 Many of these students will transfer to professional schools in medicine, law, pharmacy, engineering, and business, but the fact that so many of these scholars receive their general education at Chipola speaks well for the college's reputation for high standards and quality instruction. - Outstanding Instruction at All Levels: There are many other indicators of instructional quality.
 State accountability reports consistently rank Chipola among the top colleges in Florida on reports of GPAs among transfers to state universities.
 Licensure passing rates and job placement rates are consistently above 90%.
-Among the under-prepared students who are placed in college-prep/remedial courses on entry, Chipola has unprecedented success.
-According to the state's accountability report, 82% of the students who take college prep/remedial reading go on to pass their required college-level reading course, compared to the statewide rate of only 63.4%.
 The grade point average of Chipola's AA graduates who transferred three years ago to the State University System (all universities/all students) was 3.04, compared to the state average of only 2.92. - CAAP Performance: Chipola's graduating sophomores consistently exceed the national mean for public two-year college sophomores on every test and subtest of the Collegiate Assessment of Academic Proficiency Exam (CAAP).
 This includes a recent Critical Thinking score of 62.6, compared to the national average of 60.7. - Chipola Honors Program: The Chipola Honors Program is a member of the National Collegiate Honors Council.
 The Honors Program at Chipola offers weekly seminars for the brightest and best students.
 Teachers of honors classes guide students through research projects, beyond the regular course requirements.
 Honors students often serve as tutors in the Academic Center for Excellence (ACE).